 India is going to get stronger and stronger, especially if the government fast-tracks infrastructure development.

-US technical writers will lose their jobs to India.
-I can guarantee it.
-It’s a done deal.
+It looks like US technical writers will lose their jobs to India.

 There are tremendous opportunities for those who have the gumption to move there and help develop this industry.